Last Updated on August 20, 2018 by Dave Farquhar

 You’ll know it’s time to drop that item when your IT-related on-the-job experience no longer fits on two pages.
 That could take 10 years, and that’s fine if it does.

 I do the same thing today.
 I only apply for computer security jobs these days.
-When I talk about the job I had in 2001, I talk about the forensic investigation I did that year, the antivirus deployment I did that year, and stuff like that.
+If I talk at all about the job I had in 2001, I talk about the forensic investigation I did that year, the antivirus deployment I did that year, and stuff like that.
 It’s security experience.
 I did a lot of other things back then too, but nobody cares about my experience troubleshooting extensions under Mac OS 8.5 anymore.
+Including me.

 If I go back and get a master’s degree in IT management, then I might put my education up front again.
 Until then, I’ll lead off with my certifications.

-Certifications?
 He doesn’t have any, but mentioned he was studying for Security+.
 I left that in, because I know the company he’s applying at will help him get Security+ if he wants it, and showing that initiative is likely to impress the hiring managers.
 He’ll need Security+ to get promoted, and the hiring managers know that.
+A+ is another good one.
+Certifications definitely help you get promoted.